sciZer0/7/v/README.md

 * 0.15% of VTT is distributed for free among 30 Contributors of the U DAO.

-Each Voter (user) receives about **0.01** VTT.
+Each Voter (user) receives about **1** VTT.

-Each Contributor receives about 50,000 (fifty thousand) times more VTT than the Voter does — namely, **500** VTT. *More about the special role of Contributors below.*
+Each Contributor receives about 50,000 (fifty thousand) times more VTT than the Voter does — namely, **50,000** VTT. *More about the special role of Contributors below.*

-This distribution mechanism provides the blockchain with an almost ideal Gini coefficient of nearly **0** — at least, with the best-ever Gini coefficient.
+The given distribution mechanism exclusively provides the blockchain with an almost ideal Gini coefficient of nearly **0** — at least, with the best-ever Gini coefficient.

 The U blockchain has the best Gini coefficient in the industry from day one.

-*As mentioned above, there are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses for the token airdrop, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*
+*As mentioned above, there are ideas on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*

-*Specifically these 2 given ideas/solutions will only be revealed to Contributors of the U DAO starting the Vote blockchain.*
+*Specifically these ideas will only be revealed to Contributors of the U DAO starting the Vote blockchain.*

 <br>